STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 :option:`HPX_WITH_DISABLED_SIGNAL_EXCEPTION_HANDLERS:BOOL`.
 If this option is not specified, the signal handlers change the application state.
 For example, after a segmentation fault the stack trace will show the signal handler.
-Similarly, unhandled exceptions are also caught by the these handlers and the stack trace will not point to the location where the unhandled exception was thrown.
+Similarly, unhandled exceptions are also caught by these handlers and the stack trace will not point to the location where the unhandled exception was thrown.